Fiehn/wiki-classification-mlops/reports/README.md

 Another hurdle in the project occured in the beginning where Pytorch Geometric had very poor documentation regrading the dataset we were using and the dataclasses.
 This led to some inconsistencies when combining the framework with Pytorch Lightning which we wanted to use.
 Solving this took time and led to using the already implemented function for storing and handling the specific dataset (WikiCS) instead of creating our own which we wanted for the additional control.
+However using the inbuilt function worked in the end and it provided some nice functionality.

 ### Question 31